Uberi/University-Notes/PHIL145/PHIL145.md

 The broad definition focuses on the practice of argumentation and connects it to asertion - the communicative act.

 The narrow definition focuses on the products of the communicative act.
+This is what we will focus on in this course.

 Most things where the broad definition applies also has the narrow definition apply - the narrow definition is virtually a subset of the broad one.